sagemath/sagewiki_to_gh-2022-10-10/interact/web.md

 == CO2 data plot, fetched from NOAA ==
 by Marshall Hampton

-While support for R is rapidly improving, scipy.stats has a lot of useful stuff too.
+One can do many things with scipy.stats.
 This only scratches the surface.
 {{{#!sagecell
-from scipy.optimize import leastsq import urllib2 as U import scipy.stats as Stat import time current_year = time.localtime().tm_year
+from scipy.optimize import leastsq import urllib.request as U import scipy.stats as Stat import time current_year = time.localtime().tm_year
 co2data = U.urlopen('ftp://ftp.cmdl.noaa.gov/ccg/co2/trends/co2_mm_mlo.txt').readlines()
+co2data = [d.decode() for d in co2bytedata]
 datalines = []
 for a_line in co2data:
     if a_line.find('Creation:') != -1: